erleholgersen/eprate/README.md

 The scripts are written in Python 3, and depend on numpy, pandas, scikit-learn and the [IMDbPy](http://imdbpy.sourceforge.io) module.

+For more details on the initial analysis, see [Predicting Doctor Who Episode Ratings](https://erle.io/blog/2018-03-05-predicting-imdb-episode-ratings/).

 ## Downloading Data